Multirious/bevy_tween/README.md

   ```

   </details>
-- **Flexible and Extensible**: Everything is components and systems with a sprinkle of dependency injection.
+- **Flexible and Extensible**: This crate is built on top of [`bevy_time_runner`](https://github.com/Multirious/bevy_time_runner)
+  which mean we can extend this crate by adding *any* components and systems.
   - Tween anything from anywhere, built-in or custom system.
   - Interpolate with any curve, built-in or custom system.
-  - *Literally anything* as long as they're time controlled.

-- **Parallelism**: Since a tween or an animation primitive is one component and one system,
+  - Anything else.

+- **Parallelism**: Tweens are typed and can be query over by their typed system
-  they have great chances for system parallelism and increase in performance.
+  which increase chances for system parallelism.
 - **Rich timer control**:
   - Looping
-  - Fastforward or Rewind
+  - Time scaling
   - Skip backward or forward
   - Jumping to anywhen